 - Papers must be submitted in digital (computer) format (an e-mail attachment usually works well), preferably in Microsoft Word.
 Notes should be displayed as footnotes, not endnotes.

-- Style is based on The Chicago Manual of Style, sixteenth edition (University of Chicago Press, 2010).
+- Style is based on The Chicago Manual of Style, seventeenth edition (University of Chicago Press, 2017).
 References using this style should be complete and clear.

 - Photographs or other illustrations are appreciated.
 Be sure to include appropriate documentation for all photos including source and identification of who and what are depicted.